gw3g/spectral/README.md

 Here I provide functions to compute the imaginary part of two-loop diagrams, like the one shown below.
-These are thermal self energies, functions of an external four momentum K and dependent on the statistical configuration.
+These are thermal self energies, functions of an external four momentum _K_ and dependent on the statistical configuration.

 ![Labelling of generic two-loop diagram](inc/twoloop.png?raw=true "2-loop")

-Powers of the internal propagators for P, Q, R, L and V respectively are used to classify the masters by a string `abcde'.
+Powers of the internal propagators for _P_, _Q_, _R_, _L_ and _V_ respectively are
+used to classify the masters by a string `abcde'.
 Here the powers are all either 0, 1 or 2.
-(Some propagators in the figure will be absent if the power is 0.)
+(Propagators in the figure will be absent if the power is 0.)
-The s<sub>i</sub> are statistical factors +1 for bosons and -1 for fermions.
+The s<sub>i</sub> are statistical factors: +1 for bosons and -1 for fermions.
-By cutting the diagram, some momenta are put on shall which allows the master to be computed as a 2D integral over p and q (3-momenta magnitudes).
+By "cutting" the diagram, some momenta are put on-shell which allows the master to be computed as a 2-dimensional integral over _p_ and _q_ (corresponding to the 3-momenta of the loop variables above).

-See below for a list of which functions have been included.
+See below for a list of the included functions.
 (They are defined in `inc/core.hh`)
-By default the program handles a master integral from the `config` file which is to be correctly formatted.
+By default, the program handles a master integral that is read from the `config` file.
-An example input is:
+An example input, demonstrating the correct formatting, is:
 ```
 11020
 ++-
 1
 0
 ```
-This file sets up a master integral with no propagators for R and V.
+This file sets up a master integral with no propagators for _R_ and _V_.
-Those with P and Q are single propagators and L is repeated.
+Those with _P_ and _Q_ are single propagators and _L_ is repeated.
 Here s<sub>0</sub>=s<sub>1</sub>=+1 and s<sub>2</sub>=-1.
-Here m=1 and n=0 are  powers of p_0 and q_0 (resp.).
+Here `m=1` and `n=0` are  powers of energies _p_<sub>0</sub> and _q_<sub>0</sub> respectively.

 ## Usage